aleshaleksey/fansys23/08-spell-list.md

 |Concentration|local|-3(13)
 |Save|WIS|

 **Description**: The caster chooses a target (entity or object).
 If the target is within range and does not succeed a WIS save, the caster can see and hear the target and its surroundings out to 60ft (view distance).
-In addition the caster may use one more sense (natural or supernatural) through the spell.
+In addition the caster may use one more senses (natural or supernatural) through the spell.
 If the target is out of range or succeeds its WIS save, the caster gains no information.

 **Upcast**: For every extra MP die above 4, the target range increases by 60ft and the view distance increases by 5ft.
 Alternatively the duration increases by 12 min.